cockroachdb/docs/v20.1/upgrade-cockroach-version.md

 For each node in your cluster, complete the following steps.
 Be sure to upgrade only one node at a time, and wait at least one minute after a node rejoins the cluster to upgrade the next node.
 Simultaneously upgrading more than one node increases the risk that ranges will lose a majority of their replicas and cause cluster unavailability.

 {{site.data.alerts.callout_danger}}
-During the upgrade process, new [schema changes](online-schema-changes.html) will be blocked and return an error, with the exception of [`CREATE TABLE`](create-table.html) statements without foreign key references, no-op schema change statements that use `IF NOT EXISTS`, and schema changes running in the same [transaction](transactions.html) that created the table.
-Be sure to update your application or tooling to prevent disallowed schema changes during the upgrade process.
+During the upgrade process, new [schema changes](online-schema-changes.html) will be blocked and return an error, with the exception of [`CREATE TABLE`](create-table.html) statements without foreign key references and no-op schema change statements that use `IF NOT EXISTS`.
+Be sure to update your application or tooling to prevent disallowed schema changes during the upgrade process. **Note that this behavior is specific to upgrades from 19.2 to 20.1.
+It does not apply to other upgrades.**
 {{site.data.alerts.end}}

 {{site.data.alerts.callout_success}}